Most Popular Bloggers in Singapore 2014

 For his entrepreneurship, Bryan has been featured in Canon's 'Big Story' entrepreneur series and several times in Channel News Asia and print media.
 By incorporating the best parts of blogging and journalism, TheSmartLocal was the first to combine the personal writing style that has made blogs so popular; with the creativity, professionalism and writing ability of a team of journalists.
 This has led to the creation of a new type of media publication, that has exceeded the readership of every online magazine and blog in Singapore.

-Every month, they hit over 1,000,000 unique visitors through their web traffic and social media channels.
+Every month, they reach over 1,000,000 Singaporeans through their web traffic and social media channels.
 Because of their strong social media following, some of their posts become ridiculously viral, and can reach hundreds of thousands of users in a single day, giving advertisers tremendous value.

 TheSmartLocal believes in creating win-win situations, by creating advertisments that are not hard-sells but interesting and relevant to their readers.
-An example of this was their informative chicken wing guide, where the advertiser needed to target a food centric audience.
+An example of this was their informative chicken wing guide, where the advertiser was a mobile app that needed to target a food centric audience.
 They had their journalist spend a week going around Singapore sussing out the best chicken wings for their readers.

-(This post was an advertisement for a mobile food app.
-It eventually hit over 23k fb shares.)
+(This post was an advertisement for a mobile food app that eventually hit over 23k fb shares.)

-Today, TheSmartLocal offers a full range of digital media advertising solutions from sponsored posts, branded content, native advertising, social media promotion and video marketing and production.
-They have the ability to both create and expose content to millions of Singaporean.
+Today, TheSmartLocal offers a full range of digital media advertising solutions from basic sponsored posts to year-long campaigns with branded content, native advertising, social media promotion and video marketing and production.
+They have the ability to both create and expose content to millions of Singaporeans.

 These services are usually bundled together in a discounted package like this travel video below, which was part of a 5 city video campaign they did for Changi Airport.
 Some of their other advertisers include UOB, Mastercard, Far East Hospitality, W Singapore, Liang Court, Singapore Tourism Board, Korean Tourism Board, Caltex, Kleenex, Starhub, Silk Air, Pan Pacific, MND and so on.

-Being a business, they are also way more professional in the way they do work, keeping sticking to deadlines, hitting ROIs and delivering reports of the campaigns.
-You can contact TheSmartLocal for enquires or check out their Advertisement Plans for more information.
+Being a business, they are also way more professional in the way they do work, keeping strictly to deadlines, hitting ROIs and delivering reports of the campaigns.
+You can contact TheSmartLocal for enquires or check out their advertisement pagw for more information.

 Summary of Top Blogs in Singapore